algorandfoundation/docs/CONTRIBUTING.md

 * Write clear prose and code to swiftly deliver new concepts to all developers.

 ## Types of Contributions
-As members of an open source project we welcome community contributions in the following ways.
+As members of an open source project we welcome community contributions in the following ways and we thank you in advance for your help!

 ### Fixing Errors or Inaccuracies
 The Algorand protocol and SDKs are constantly updated with new features that we do our best to stay ahead of, but sometimes portions of our documentation may become out of date.
 Sometimes we just make mistakes.
 If you come across typos, code errors, or information that is inaccurate, we encourage you to [log an issue](#how-to-file-an-issue) or correct it through a [pull request](#how-to-create-a-pull-request).